ldclakmal/ballerina-security/guides/ballerina-http-listener-auth.md

 Also, the security enforcement that is done for the service using the `http:ServiceConfig` can be overridden by the `http:ResourceConfig` annotation for a specific API(s).

-> **Note:** It is required to use HTTPS when enforcing authentication and authorization checks to ensure the confidentiality of sensitive authentication data.
+> **NOTE**: It is required to use HTTPS when enforcing authentication and authorization checks to ensure the confidentiality of sensitive authentication data.

 ### 1.1.
 Declarative Approach